ToothlessRider/MST_Notes/CC_notes_MST.md

 * Consists of one or more load balanced servers servicing requests sent by clients
 * Exchange of messages in ==request-response== fashion
 * Client is a often thin ( mobile, laptop, etc ) with low computational capabilities
-* Server could bea  load balanced cluster or a standalone machine
+* Server could be a load balanced cluster or a standalone machine

 <hr>